Bluebeard's Castle: Staging

 The slow orchestral introduction to the work is preceded by a spoken prologue, also by Balázs, published as "Prologue of the Bard" independently of the play.
 This poses to the audience the questions "Where is the stage?
 Is it outside, or inside?" as well as offering a warning to pay careful attention to the events about to unfold.
 The prologue warns the audience that the morals of the tale can apply to the real world as well as to that of Bluebeard and Judith.
-The character of the bard (or "regős" in the Hungarian language) is traditional in Hungarian folk music, and the words of the prologue (notably its opening lines "Haj, regő, rejtem") are associated with traditional Hungarian "regősénekek" (Regős songs), which Bartók had previously studied.
+The character of the bard ("regős" in Hungarian) is traditional in Hungarian folk music, and the words of the prologue (notably its opening lines "Haj, regő, rejtem") are associated with traditional Hungarian "regősénekek" (Regős songs), which Bartók had studied.
 The prologue is frequently omitted from performances.

 The stage directions call also for occasional ghostly sighs that seemingly emanate from the castle itself when some of the doors are opened.
 Productions implement these in different ways, sometimes instrumentally, sometimes vocally.